 - Use social media to microblog — Facebook and Instagram are perfect places to highlight your favorite 1 or 2 photos from a session.
 The description is a place to tell your audience why that photo fits with your brand.
 I love how Rosey Red Photography does this.

-- Pare it down — Yeah, less is more.
+- Pare it down — According to this page, less is more.
 10 amazing images that subscribe to your brand’s message are stronger than 50 mediocre images.